MisterTarock/Ultracar/README.md

 * model-002.h5

 ## Files description

 * .gitignore : allows us to ignore IMG folder (it's quite heavy) and our .csv file when versioning (it contains the path variable for the image so it's not very shareable).
 * ECAM-AI-Project.pdf : file with all the instructions for this lab.
 * drive.py : link between the simulator and our generated model.
 * model-{xxx}.h5 : The different test models produced by our training phase.
 The number is the epoch number and indicates its iteration number.
-* model.py : The training code used during the training phase to produce the test models.
+* model_final.py : Our final, working model.
 * utils.py : a set of processes applied on our images to assist *model.py*
 * environments.yml : it's a list of dependencies that will automatically be installed inside the environment instead of a separated call of each of them with pip.
 (N.B. the environments-gpu.yml is also available to install tensorflow-gpu but we choose to note use it because of the difficulties around the requirements for a complete functioning tensorflow-gpu set-up)
 Inside the environment file we will find these dependencies: